 Our mission has become even more urgent than we could have imagined just last year.
 COVID-19 has thrown the problem into stark relief: the world is in a mental health crisis, according to the US Centers for Disease Control and Prevention and the World Health Organization.

-The number of people suffering from mental illness is rising rapidly, while the chronic shortage of behavioral health clinicians is not being effectively addressed.
+The number of people living with a mental illness is rising rapidly, while the chronic shortage of behavioral health clinicians is not effectively addressed.
 Mental health has been called the second wave of the pandemic.
 Therapists are getting burnt out as patient numbers surge.

 Alon, Dror, and Alon.